 Dating should be a fun, enriching experience that helps you grow as an individual, but can cause a lot of hurt and damage if done recklessly.
-Below, I cover a few of the dating pitfalls that I’ve seen as a counselor so that you can be prepared for dating with purpose.
+Here are three of the most common and detrimental dating mistakes I’ve run into in my work as a therapist.

 1. Trusting too quickly